What Is the Difference between Insurance Verification and Insurance Authorization?

 Medical facilities must therefore take all the relevant steps and precautionary measures to avoid any risks of claims rejections and denials.
 The two pivotal processes performed during the initial RCM phase are insurance verification and insurance authorization, both equally important with the common aim of generating maximum reimbursement but serves different purposes and applications.

-Outsourcing insurance verification and authorization to an insurance verification and authorization company streamlines the RCM process, minimizes claim denials, and improves the overall financial stability of a practice.
+Outsourcing verification of patient benefits and authorization to an insurance verification and authorization company streamlines the RCM process, minimizes claim denials, and improves the overall financial stability of a practice.

 What Constitutes insurance Verification and Insurance Authorization?